Gaohaoyang/gaohaoyang.github.io/_posts/2021-04-22-huggingface.md

     M-->O(自定义生成代码):::grass
 </div>

+#### 输入格式

+Special tokens that can be used at generation time
+- `pad_token_id` (int, optional) — 填充字符 The id of the padding token.
+- `bos_token_id` (int, optional) — 开始字符 The id of the beginning-of-sequence token.
+- `eos_token_id` (Union[int, List[int]], optional) — 结束字符 The id of the end-of-sequence token.
+Optionally, use a list to set multiple end-of-sequence tokens.

+Generation parameters exclusive to encoder-decoder models 编码-解码模型独有参数
+- `encoder_no_repeat_ngram_size` (int, optional, defaults to 0) — If set to int > 0, all ngrams of that size that occur in the encoder_input_ids cannot occur in the `decoder_input_ids`.
+- `decoder_start_token_id` (int, optional) — If an encoder-decoder model starts decoding with a different token than bos, the id of that token.

 #### 输出参数

-如下
+Parameters that define the output variables of `generate`
-- `num_return_sequences`(int, optional, defaults to 1) — The number of independently computed returned sequences for each element in the batch.
+- `num_return_sequences`(int, optional, defaults to 1) — The number of independently computed returned sequences for each element in the batch. 返回句子数目
 - `output_attentions` (bool, optional, defaults to False) — Whether or not to return the attentions tensors of all attention layers.
-See attentions under returned tensors for more details.
+See attentions under returned tensors for more details. 所有层的注意力值
 - `output_hidden_states` (bool, optional, defaults to False) — Whether or not to return the hidden states of all layers.
-See hidden_states under returned tensors for more details.
+See hidden_states under returned tensors for more details. 所有曾的隐层状态
 - `output_scores` (bool, optional, defaults to False) — Whether or not to return the prediction scores.
-See scores under returned tensors for more details.
+See scores under returned tensors for more details. 预测分值
-- `return_dict_in_generate` (bool, optional, defaults to False) — Whether or not to return a ModelOutput instead of a plain tuple.
+- `return_dict_in_generate` (bool, optional, defaults to False) — Whether or not to return a [ModelOutput](https://huggingface.co/docs/transformers/v4.26.1/en/main_classes/output#transformers.utils.ModelOutput) instead of a plain tuple.

 #### 解码策略